0xbhvn/crash-exploratory-analysis/future_roadmap.md

 # Big-picture takeaway

-You’ve squeezed **Gradient-Boosted Trees + carefully hand-crafted lags** almost as far as they’ll go: the offline model is stuck around **50 % raw accuracy / 0.83 log-loss**, and the live slice you just ran slid to **48 %**.
-That’s a classic sign you’re **hitting the ceiling of the feature set / model class**, not just hyper-param settings.
+We’ve squeezed **Gradient-Boosted Trees + carefully hand-crafted lags** almost as far as they’ll go: the offline model is stuck around **50 % raw accuracy / 0.83 log-loss**, and the live slice we just ran slid to **48 %**.
+That’s a classic sign we’re **hitting the ceiling of the feature set / model class**, not just hyper-param settings.
 Below is a playbook—in order of ROI—to push the ceiling higher.

 ---